 South Korea proposes talks on North Korea's participation in winter Olympics

+SEOUL: South Korea has proposed working-level talks with North Korea on the latter's participation in the Winter Olympics set for next month, the South's unification ministry said on Friday.

-It suggested a date of January 15 for a meeting with a three-member delegation from the North to discuss its participation in the Pyeongchang Olympics, the ministry said in a statement.
+It suggested a date of January 15 for a meeting with the South's three-member delegation led by vice minister Chun Hae-sung, to discuss the North's participation, the ministry said in a statement.

+Following the first inter-Korean talks this week in more than two years, the two sides had agreed to hold talks on Jan.
+20, hosted by the International Olympic Committee (IOC).

+"The South also delivered a document presenting its position regarding the North’s participation in the Pyeongchang Olympics and matters on cultural events," the ministry added.

 (Reporting by Dahee Kim; Editing by Clarence Fernandez)